notBald/Avalonia86/Linux.md

 Then replace &lt;user name&gt; and adjust the paths to point at the location where you put Avalonia 86.

+Save the file on the desktop with the name _Avalonia 86.desktop_

 # Step 2.3 - Run Avalonia 86

 Hopefully you now have Avalonia runnning